Kenabeek: History

 Kenabeek was founded at some time in the early 1920s as a post office, since the nearest post office at the time was in Thornloe, about 15 mi away, a long distance by horse and wagon.
-Other than farms (160 acre plots, a few with multiple homes, usually multi-generation family) there are no houses falling within the village, so the town is considered to be the General Store, Post Office and volunteer Fire Station.
+Other than farms (160 acre plots, a few with multiple homes, usually multi-generation family) there are no houses falling within the village, so the town is considered to be the Post Office and Community Centre.

 Kenabeek and the surrounding area was hit by the Great Fire of 1922 (the Haileybury fire of 1922) which wiped out hundreds of acres of land and many homes in and around Kenabeek.

 Most of the residents of the Kenabeek area can trace their families back two and three generations.

 Boundaries and residents

-The Kenabeek town signs are placed about 3 mi from the General Store and Post Office, but the surrounding homes are mostly on the original 160 acre farm plots, except for a few homes carved out of those plots for extended family or friends, and are not town-homes.
+The Kenabeek town signs are placed about 2.5 mi from the Post Office, but the surrounding homes are mostly on the original 160 acre farm plots, except for a few homes carved out of those plots for extended family or friends, and are not town-homes.

-In addition to the General Store and Post Office, there is a volunteer fire department and building and a community centre.
+In addition to the Post Office, there is a community centre.
 The community centre is the original one-room schoolhouse which housed grades 1 to 8 until sometime in the 1960s.
-The current caretaker of the Community Center is Jean Byerlay.
+The current caretaker of the Community Centre is Jean Byerlay.